rousarp/lab_obsah/_help/working-with-courses.md

   - Doporučení
   - Úvod
 help_category:
-  - Best Practices
+  - Osvědčené postupy
-  - For Faculty
+  - Pro spolupracovníky
 ---
 If you’re a faculty member, you might be wondering what practices might help organize your OpenLab course(s) to make semester-transition easier.
 A few you might think about before the semester starts, others at the end.
 <h3><strong>Before the semester</strong></h3>